 Graduation Defense Deadline:

 In keeping with the guidelines of the University Graduate School, we require students to finish their Ph.D. work, including defense of their dissertation, by the end of the 8th year.
-Any student seeking an extension must submit a petition for approval to their advisor, the DGS of Cultural Anthropology and Graduate School Dean explaining any extraordinary circumstances that would make such an extension necessary.
+Any student seeking an extension must submit a petition for approval to the Cultural Anthropology Director of Graduate Studies explaining any extraordinary circumstances that would make such an extension necessary.
+These requests will be considered on a case-by-case basis, following the general guidelines used for the consideration of tenure clock relief.
+The department will do whatever it can to assist international students with visa issues during their time in the program and after they graduate, but will not be able to grant extensions beyond the eighth year for visa reasons alone.
 Financial support from the department, in the form of teaching opportunities and tuition assistance, will not be provided for students after their 8th year.

 Overview: Students will demonstrate their readiness to undertake independent dissertation research by submitting a portfolio of their best work.
 Submissions are meant to demonstrate the student's developing ideas in prior years, and are intended to prompt disucssion in the Portfolio Workshop about how the student's thinking has changed over time.